Zug4711/Functions/README.md

 # Error
 This Solidity smart contract named Error demonstrates the usage of three different types of error-handling mechanism in Solidty which are require(), revert(), and assert() statements.
 # Descriptions
-The contract has three differnt function, the first function uses the require() statements to validate the input _i - it checks whether _i is less than 100.
-The second function uses the revert() statements to revert state changes if a certain condition is not met.
-The third function is assert() statements that check for internal errors.
+The contract has three different functions; the first function uses the require() statements to validate the input _i - it checks whether _i is less than 100.
+The second function uses the revert() statements to revert state changes if a specific condition is unmet.
+The third function is assert() accounts that check for internal errors.
 It asserts the state variable 'num' must be 0.
-If 'num' is not 0 the assert statement will fail, and the transaction will be reverted, consuming all the gas.
+If 'num' is not 0, the assert statement will fail, and the transaction will be reverted, consuming all the gas.
 # Getting Started
 #Executing Program
 To run this program, you can use Remix, an online Solidity IDE.
 To get started, go to the Remix website at https://remix.ethereum.org/.